 - General Mills was named by the United States Department of Agriculture, Environmental Protection Agency and Food and Drug Administration as a 2030 Food Waste and Loss Champion.

-- The nonprofit organization, ReFED (“Re-think Food Waste through Economics and Data”), which is advancing food waste prevention and surplus food recovery solutions by aligning and mobilizing cross-sector coalitions that include local, state and federal governments, nonprofit organizations, food companies, waste management companies, entrepreneurs and others.
+- We support the nonprofit organization, ReFED (“Re-think Food Waste through Economics and Data”), which works to prevent food waste and recover surplus food by aligning and mobilizing cross-sector coalitions.

-- We are a founding partner with Feeding America - we were the leading partner in developing their logistics network and Meal Connect, an app that connects excess food to local food banks.
+- We are a founding partner with Feeding America.
+Recently General Mills was Feeding America’s leading partner in developing their logistics network and Meal Connect, an app that connects excess food to local food banks.
 Our partnership includes food donations, promotional marketing, and local volunteerism.
 To date we've been able to rescue almost two billion pounds of food.

-- For more than two decades, we have supported efforts to fight food waste and hunger on college and university campuses via The Campus Kitchens Project, Food Recovery Network (recently combined), which have engaged 125,000+ students at 230 colleges and universities in food waste reduction programs, last year alone recovering more than 3.2 million pounds of surplus food to nourish people in need.
+- For more than two decades, we have supported efforts to fight food waste and hunger on college and university campuses via The Campus Kitchens Project and Food Recovery Network (recently combined), which have engaged 125,000+ students at 230 colleges and universities in food waste reduction programs.

 Annually, we share results on the variety and nutritional characteristics of our product portfolio.
-This is reported as the % of global volume that meets our internal criteria for “Nutrition-Forward.”
 We are proud to report that in fiscal 2020, 43% of General Mills global volume met our criteria as “Nutrition-Forward Foods.”
 Learn more about our global health reporting.

 Our marketing policies ensure that our child-directed advertising promotes only lower-calorie, nutrient dense products.
 We take particular care around the content and nature of advertising directed to children – including pre-screening of our ads by the Better Business Bureau’s Children’s Advertising Review Unit.

-We actively engage in public policy discussions to advance these nutrition priorities, including the following actions:
+We engage in public policy to advance these nutrition priorities, including the following actions:

-- Supporting flexibilities in USDA food and nutrition programs to ensure full benefit access to WIC, School Lunch, Breakfast and SNAP during the COVID-19 pandemic beginning in March 2020.
+- We supported flexibilities in USDA food and nutrition programs to ensure full benefit access to WIC, School Lunch, Breakfast and SNAP.

-- In February 2021, General Mills partnered with hunger organizations and peer food companies in a letter to Congressional leadership expressing support for inclusion of food security and nutrition provisions in the American Rescue Plan Act of 2021.
+- In January 2022 and February 2021, General Mills partnered with hunger organizations and peers in a letter to Congressional leadership expressing support for inclusion of food security and nutrition provisions in the American Rescue Plan Act of 2021.
 The legislation became Public Law on March 11, 2021.
-Access the letter here.
+Access the 2022 letter here and the 2021 letter here.

-- In August 2020, General Mills and corporate partners of No Kid Hungry joined together in a letter to USDA Secretary Perdue expressing support for USDA to continue flexibilities that are helping poverty-level children access school lunch and breakfast.
-As a result of this letter, advocacy from hunger partner organizations and bipartisan support from members of the U.S. House and Senate, the flexibilities were extended beyond August 2020 through June 2021.
+- In August 2020, General Mills and corporate partners of No Kid Hungry wrote to USDA Secretary Perdue expressing support for USDA to continue flexibilities.
+The flexibilities were extended through June 2021.
 Access the letter here.

-- In March 2020 a cross-functional team of General Mills employees came together to support WIC consumers and ensure they have access to the food they need during the COVID-19 pandemic.
-We worked to ensure that our facilities prioritized making those food that are most approved and popular among WIC participants.
+- In March 2020 General Mills employees came together to ensure WIC consumers had access to the food they need during the COVID-19 pandemic.
+We worked to ensure that our facilities prioritized making foods that are most approved and popular among WIC participants.
 We also reached out to State WIC agencies to provide a list of General Mills WIC-eligible products that qualify for USDA's WIC Food Package Substitution Waiver.

-- Supporting strong Dietary Guidelines for Americans (see our recommendations for consideration to the Dietary Guidelines for American Advisory Committee as they develop the report and final recommendations for the 2020-2025 DGAs in July 2019 here & here and in January 2020 here).
+- Supporting strong Dietary Guidelines for Americans (see our recommendations to the Advisory Committee for the 2020-2025 DGAs in July 2019 here & here and in January 2020 here).

-- GMI supports voluntary sodium reduction efforts, as evidenced by our continued work and efforts within various regional sodium reduction initiatives.
+- GMI supports voluntary sodium reduction efforts, as evidenced by our continued work in regional sodium reduction initiatives.
 See our comments on Voluntary Short Term Sodium Targets here.

 - Supporting the U.S. Food & Drug Administration’s efforts to reflect the newest scientific information in the definition of “healthy” (see our letter to FDA).